Xilinx/XRT/src/runtime_src/doc/toc/p2p.rst

 | ...   |     IN         |     4096  |    N/A     |    0.262  |    N/A   |   0.064  |      N/A    |
 +-------+----------------+-----------+------------+-----------+----------+----------+-------------+

-In the profile report the p2p transfer is shown corresponds to receiving device (i.e. transfer type IN).
+The report shows the P2P transfer corresponds to the receiving device (i.e. transfer type IN).

 P2P Card to NVMe Device Data Transfer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the P2P enabled devices the data can be transferred between the FPGA device and another NVMe Devices, such as SMART SSD, without migrating the data via host memory space.
+Using the P2P enabled device the data can be transferred between the FPGA device and another NVMe Device, such as SMART SSD, without migrating the data via host memory space.

 OpenCL coding style
 ...................